 The Sun Day Hat was designed to offer a casual sun hat for sitting on a sunny patio or garden on a hot summer day.
-This hat is a little loose to offer a bit of shade but still breathable.
-Size down or consider adding a draw string/elastic tightening feature for a beach day hat.
+This hat is a little loose to offer a bit of shade but still feel breathable, comfortable, and casual.
+Size down or consider adding a draw string/elastic tightening feature for a breezy beach day hat.
 This hat is offered in sizes XS-XL.
-Size chart included in pattern.
+Size chart is included with purchase of PDF pattern.

 All seams on Sun Day Hat Pattern are 1/4'' seam allowance (0.5cm).

 ASSEMBLE AND CUT OUT PATTERN PIECES

 Cut out pattern pieces making sure to match notches.
 You should have TWO brim hat pieces, ONE top hat piece, ONE side-hat (front) piece, and TWO side-hat (back) pieces, and ONE bias strip piece (okay to assemble shorter pieces to complete strip length required as I did in this tutorial). **NOTE that the top hat piece is the same size as the inside of the brim!**

 *If you are using a thin material such as a light weight linen or quilting cotton, you will want to double up layers of top hat, side hat pieces and interface one layer of hat brim, and one layer of top hat.